jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 [![automatic page generator](/images/gh-pages-generation-medium.jpg)](/images/gh-pages-generation-medium.jpg)

-Once you have this setup it might take a little bit but your site will be avvailable.
+Once you have this setup it might take a little bit but your site will be available.
 For example my site without the custom domain name is `http://jsloyer.github.io/jsloyer`.
-Replace your github username with mine and you will be able to access the default site.
+Replace your GitHub username with mine and you will be able to access the default site.

 **Note:**  If you want to use a custom domain name I'll include the instructions below, for example my site is hosted on `www.jeffsloyer.io`.